Exercise and physical activity are important for the health and well-being of everyone, yet this area is overlooked for people with cerebral palsy.

 Participating in a favorite sport or fitness game is often a fundamental part of childhood and a way for children to make friends, learn to work as part of a team, learn independence, get exercise, and of course, have fun!
 For a child with cerebral palsy, it’s important to encourage interests and skills as early as possible – including the physical activity and the belief that a person with cerebral palsy can be active for life.

-For adolescent and adult with cerebral palsy, there are a wide range of activities and interests to be involved in that will improve both mental and physical health as well as prevent physical decline that is associated with sedentary lifestyles.
+For adolescents and adults with cerebral palsy, there are a wide range of activities and interests to be involved in that will improve both mental and physical health as well as prevent physical decline that is associated with sedentary lifestyles.
 The Cerebral Palsy Foundation is committed to helping people with cerebral palsy become active for life and at every GMFCS level.
 Don’t stay on the sidelines!
 Let us help you get involved and get healthier.

 Taking part in physical activity, adaptive sports and exercise can help maintain and improve physical health, but that’s not all.
 Getting active can offer many mental, emotional, and social benefits too including: